Relentless Nadal sets up Djokovic semi-final - Capital Sports

 On the other side of the draw Uruguayan Pablo Cuevas advanced to his first ever Masters series semi-final by outlasting German wonder kid Alexander Zverev 3-6, 6-0, 6-4.

-The Uruguayan will face Dominic Thiem or Andy Murray’s conqueror Borna Coric in the semi-finals.
+The Uruguayan will face Dominic Thiem in the semi-finals after the Austrian swept aside Andy Murray’s conqueror Borna Coric 6-1, 6-4.

 In the Women’s Madrid Open, defending champion Simona Halep cruised back into the final for the third time in four years with a 6-2, 6-3 success over Latvia’s Anastasija Sevastova.